HOW MUCH IS DISABILITY INSURANCE?

 There are some things you can control:

-• Higher monthly benefits – It stands to reason that a policy that pays $5,000 per month is going to have a higher premium than one that pays $2,000 per month.
+• Higher monthly benefits—It stands to reason that a policy paying $5,000 per month will have a higher premium than one paying $2,000 per month.

 • Shorter elimination periods – The elimination period is how long you have to be out of work before being eligible for benefits to be paid.
-If you have a policy that provides benefits after only 30 days, that’s going to be more expensive than one that provides benefits after 90 or 180 days.
+If you have a policy that provides benefits after only 30 days, that will be more expensive than one that provides benefits after 90 or 180 days.

-• Longer benefit periods – The benefit period is how long you are eligible to receive benefits.
-If the insurance company knows that they may have to pay you util age 65, they will charge you a higher premium than if they knew they might only have to pay for 2 years.
+• Longer benefit periods – The benefit period is how long you are eligible for benefits.
+If the insurance company knows they may have to pay you until age 65, they will charge you a higher premium than if they knew they might only have to pay for two years.

-• Optional riders – A “rider” is a feature that you can add to your policy for an increased premium.
-These are things that provide more value to the coverage such as cost of living increases, coverage for partial disabilities, and future increase options.
+• Optional riders—A “rider” is a feature you can add to your policy for an increased premium.
+These provide more value to the coverage, such as cost-of-living increases, coverage for partial disabilities, and future increase options.

 And, there are some things you can’t control: